fkie-cad/windowsScripts/README.md

 ```

 ### Params
-- mode: "remove" (default) or "check".
+- -Mode: "remove" (default) or "check".
-- name: If provided, only the given \<name\> will be handled.
+- -Name: If provided, only the given \<name\> will be handled.
 Wildcards are supported.
+- -Confirm: Skip confirmation and just remove without asking.

 ### Examples
 ```
-# Remove all apps in the list
+# Remove all apps in the list with confirmation
 ps> removeApps.ps1

+# Remove all apps in the list already confirmed
+ps> removeApps.ps1 -Confirm

 # Check all apps in the list
 ps> removeApps.ps1 check